Pakaday/OSU-Cybersecurity-Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+- Copy the [filebeat-playbook.yml](https://github.com/Pakaday/OSU-Cybersecurity-Project-1/blob/main/Ansible/filebeat-playbook.yml) file to /etc/ansible/roles/files.
-- Copy the _____ file to _____.
+- Copy the [metricbeat-playbook.yml](https://github.com/Pakaday/OSU-Cybersecurity-Project-1/blob/main/Ansible/metricbeat-playbook.yml) file to /etc/ansible/roles/files.
-- Update the _____ file to include...
+- Update the [hosts](https://github.com/Pakaday/OSU-Cybersecurity-Project-1/blob/main/Linux/hosts.txt) file to include elk and webservers.
+- Edit and update [hosts](https://github.com/Pakaday/OSU-Cybersecurity-Project-1/blob/main/Linux/hosts.txt) file with IP addresses of your specified virtual machines, with webservers as one group and the elk server as its' own group.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the public IP address of your Elk server virtual machine "YOUR_IP/app/kibana" to check that the installation worked as expected, which is 20.110.189.53/app/kibana for my Elk server.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._